MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsUpgradePolicy.md

 ## NOTES

+Legacy mode in TeamsUprgradePolicy has been deprecated and it is no longer possible to grant legacy mode.
+Customers using Legacy mode must update their configuration of TeamsUpgradePolicy to use one of the other modes.

 TeamsInteropPolicy has been replaced by TeamsUpgradePolicy.
 All components that previously honored TeamsInteropPolicy have been updated to honor TeamsUpgradePolicy instead.
-TeamsInteropPolicy is no longer honored and should not be used.
+TeamsInteropPolicy is no longer honored and should not be used for routing.

-Microsoft previously introduced the “Legacy” mode in TeamsUpgradePolicy to facilitate the transition from TeamsInteropPolicy to TeamsUpgradePolicy.
-In Legacy mode, routing components that understood TeamsUpgradePolicy would revert back to TeamsInteropPolicy.
-Routing now fully supports TeamsUpgradePolicy and there is no further need to use Legacy mode.
-Legacy mode in TeamsUprgradePolicy has been deprecated and it is no longer possible to grant legacy mode.
-Customers using Legacy mode must update their configuration of TeamsUpgradePolicy to use one of the other modes.